 - John Wittman, Professor, English

-- Stuart Wooley, Faculty Fellow for Assessment; Interim Director of General Education; Professor, Biological Sciences
+- Stuart Wooley, Faculty Fellow for Assessment; Faculty Director of General Education; Professor, Biological Sciences